Industrial overcapacity can enable seasonal flexibility in electricity use: Methods

 \subsection{Power system capacity expansion model}

-This study aims to evaluate the load flexibility value of aluminum smelters for China’s decarbonized power system.
-A provincial resolution is needed because China’s aluminum industry is unevenly distributed across multiple provinces, and the highly interconnected nature of China’s power grid means that the impact of this flexibility is likely to span across provincial boundaries.
-We set the net-zero year of 2050, even though China’s overall carbon neutrality target is 2060~\citep{yang_chinas_2024}, since the power sector is generally considered the primary and critical area for achieving this goal and requires deep decarbonization at an earlier stage.
-According to several studies and scenario analyses, China’s power sector is expected to achieve net-zero emissions between 2045 and 2055~\citep{liu_chinas_2025}.
+This study evaluates the value of industrial load flexibility within a national-scale, multi-period capacity expansion framework.
+A provincial resolution is needed because China's aluminum industry is unevenly distributed across multiple provinces, and the highly interconnected nature of China's power grid means that the impact of this flexibility is likely to span across provincial boundaries.
+The modeling aims to identify the least-cost infrastructure investment and operational dispatch decisions needed to meet climate targets.
+While China's national target is to achieve carbon neutrality by 2060~\citep{yang_chinas_2024}, we define a sector-specific 2050 net-zero scenario for the power and heating sectors (DP-2050).
+This is because easier-to-abate sectors may be decarbonized earlier in order to achieve economy-wide net-zero emissions by 2060.
+Power and residential heating are relatively easy-to-abate sectors due to the rapid decline in renewable energy costs and the maturity of technologies such as heat pumps, and thus achieving net-zero in power and heating sectors by 2050 may be a necessary prerequisite for the decarbonization of other end-use sectors.
+Furthermore, according to several studies and scenario analyses, China's power sector is expected to reach net-zero emissions between 2045 and 2055~\citep{liu_chinas_2025}, allowing the sector to transition toward net-negative emissions (e.g., via bioenergy with carbon capture and storage) to offset residual emissions from hard-to-abate sectors by 2060.
+This timeline is supported by studies from the International Energy Agency~\citep{iea_roadmap_2021}, Tsinghua University~\citep{tsinghua_iccsd_2020}, and the Rocky Mountain Institute~\citep{rmi_china_2050}.
 To compare the effects of different carbon reduction constraints, we set up scenarios with 20\%, 60\%, and 100\% reductions in carbon emissions for 2030, 2040, and 2050, respectively, based on 2020 emission levels.